Shaftesbury Trinity Centre Trust

 • Scout Group Support: Providing headquarters facilities for Shaftesbury Scout Group

-• Local Charities and Associations: Supporting other charitable organizations in the area
+• Local Charities and Associations: Supporting other charitable organisations in the area

 • Individuals in Need: Assistance for local residents facing hardship (through professional referral only)